-I set out to come up with a classroom friendly, no flame necessary, pysanka copycat for kids.
+I set out to come up with a classroom-friendly, no flame necessary, pysanka copycat for kids.
 Like many, I had experimented with crayons and egg dye in the past, but I had never considered melting the wax off the egg.
-This ended up taking a few trials and error to perfect, but I am so excited to say that I present this process to you with full confidence.
+This ended up taking a few trials and errors to perfect, but I am so excited to say that I present this process to you with full confidence.

 Let’s get started!
 Before we can begin you need to order supplies for your students.
 Like craftivites in the past, I take into consideration the cost it takes to outfit your entire class with what they need.
 I know this is likely coming from your own pocket, which means I strive to bring the most cost-effective and engaging ideas to you!

 Egg Dye: Traditional Pysanka Egg Dye is beautiful and toxic.
 A simple food-safe dye will give you a similar effect.
 If you are nervous about artificial dyes or have a student sensitive to specific food dyes, I’ve also included a more natural option below.
 I would highly recommend purchasing the black food dye as well, not only is it a traditional pysanky color, but the contrast is really stunning.
 To make the dye simply mix 1/2 cup of water with 1 TBSP of vinegar and 20-25 drops of the desired color.

 Picture Book: Not necessary, but who doesn’t love Patricia Polacco.
-This is a really sweet book about a Babuska that paints and decorates award winning eggs.
+This is a really sweet book about a Babuska that paints and decorates award-winning eggs.
 One day an unruly guest may stand in the way of her prize.
 A friendship blooms and miracles are witnessed.
-This really is a perfect read-aloud to tie in this activity.
+This really is a perfect read-aloud to tie in to this activity.
 Students can also seek out inspiration from Polacco’s illustrations for their own designs!